CharmonyShen/FireRisk/README.md

 ### References

 If you have used our FireRisk dataset, please cite the following papers: https://arxiv.org/abs/2303.07035

+@misc{shen2023firerisk,
+      title={FireRisk: A Remote Sensing Dataset for Fire Risk Assessment with Benchmarks Using Supervised and Self-supervised Learning}, author={Shuchang Shen and Sachith Seneviratne and Xinye Wanyan and Michael Kirley}, year={2023},
+      eprint={2303.07035},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+}

 <!-- ### Acknowledgements